-Parents will always be informed when medication is administered, and staff will check maximum dosage and when the previous dose was taken.
+Where parents are aware of prescribed medication, they will always be informed when medication is administered, and staff will check maximum dosage and when the previous dose was taken.

 Students under 16 will not be given medicine containing aspirin unless prescribed by a doctor.